madebykind/madebykind-v3/content/work/bookmark.md

 {{< figure align="left" wrapperclass="" src="work-bookmark-help-centre-UIs.jpg" alt="User interface designs for the Bookmark Reading help centre" >}}

 {{< figure wrapperclass="" src="work-bookmark-help-centre-laptop.jpg" alt="The Bookmark Reading help centre on a laptop device" >}}

+{{< blockquote author="Daniel Oliver" role="Head of Marketing & Communications, Bookmark Reading Charity" wrapperclass="section--lg" align="left">}}We selected Kind to help us create a website that truly reflected our mission and values.
+From the beginning, they were not only professional and attentive, but also genuinely invested in our cause.
+Their team guided us through every step of the process, ensuring our needs were met while delivering a final product that exceeded our expectations.{{</ blockquote >}}